Intro

 I was frustrated because I could spend a lot of time searching, and I was usually unsuccessful, or not as successful as I hoped — the women I found weren’t my exact type.

 When I found one, I would download the images and videos, but I’d rarely revisit them.
 As soon as I saved the files, they lost most of their magic.
+I would get mad at myself sometimes, and wondered why something that was very exciting a few weeks ago, now wouldn’t give me any interest.

 So I was frustrated by two things: not being able to find new perfect women, and frustrated that my old perfect women weren’t working as well.